Long-term visa for remote work FAQ

 Such documents must be submitted with the application to the Directorate of Immigration.

-10) What are the salary requirements to be eligible for the remote work long-term visa?
+10) What are the salary requirements to be eligible for the long-term visa for remote work?

-The regulation is firm (Icelandic only), and applicants for a long-term visa must show that their income while working from Iceland will amount to 1,000,000 ISK per month for individuals – or 1,300,000 ISK if their spouse is joining them.
-The currency exchange is calculated on the date of the decision.
+The regulation is firm (in Icelandic language only), and applicants for a long-term visa must demonstrate that their income while working in Iceland will amount to 1,000,000 ISK per month for individuals, or 1,300,000 ISK if their spouse is joining them.
+The currency exchange is calculated as of the decision date.
 See the Central Bank of Iceland website for currency exchange rates.

 Applicants who are employed can provide a copy of their employment contract if it states their monthly salary.
 Self-employed applicants could provide information on the work they will be doing from Iceland and how much they will earn for that work, e.g., a contractor agreement.